akshjain10/MediDeck/README.md

-# 🏥 Medcart Request Hub
+# 🏥 MediDeck

-**Medcart Request Hub** is a full-stack admin dashboard enabled online catalogue built for managing product listings in a medical e-commerce environment.
+**MediDeck** is a full-stack admin dashboard enabled online catalogue built for managing product listings in a medical e-commerce environment.
 It empowers admins to efficiently curate product visibility, perform bulk actions, and filter listings based on multiple criteria, helping streamline catalog operations for large-scale product databases.

 ---